 If you want to get some first hand impressions of the ride or you are looking for some real insider information, don’t hesitate to ask Nancy directly.
 You can reach out to her via her website.

-Find out more about this opportunity to ride on the Continental Divide Trail in Colorado on horseback.
+Find out more about this opportunity to ride on parts of the Continental Divide Trail in Colorado on horseback.

 We also just recently published a podcast episode with Jodie who trekked along the Continental Divide Trail on her own.
 Hear how she tried to convince her mom that she won’t get eaten by bears …